AlexanderAlves77/projetos_praticos_c_cpp/03_Learn_C++_Programming_Making_Games/README.md

 ### Section 03 The particulars
 In this section we cover a little more about class, constructor initialization, destructor, scope and pointer.

+### Section 04 To instantiate or not to instantiate
+Since we know now that strikes and classes are very similar it should come as no surprise to you how you would call methods on objects.